gdsge/gdsge/README_compiler_macOS.md

-# Instruction for setting up he g++ as the Mex compiler on macOS
+# Instruction for setting up g++ as the Mex compiler on macOS

 - Why g++ but not Xcode/Intel Compiler?
 (1) Xcode does not officially support openmp.
 (2) Support from Intel is conditional on the open software license which may not be renewed.
 (3) Supporting g++ automatically supports MinGW under Windows.